 If you answer 'yes' to one or more of these questions, you should consider using a managed SIEM service from an MSSP.

-- Do you already have a SIEM in place, but are finding it difficult to get useful, actionable data out of it?
+- Do you already have a SIEM in place but find it difficult to get useful, actionable data out of it?

 - Do you have limited resources or time to dedicate to a SIEM solution?